Skip to content

 Strongest Point

-The combination of 20-year operating history and the seven-consecutive-year listing on the Visa Global Registry of Service Providers.
+The combination of a 20-year operating history and the seven-consecutive-year listing on the Visa Global Registry of Service Providers.
 In a category where most credible competitors (Akurateco 2019, Corefy 2018, BridgerPay 2019, Gr4vy 2020, Primer 2020) are under a decade old, Payneteasy has a longer compliance-validation track record than any of them.
-For a procurement team that weighs vendor longevity over fresh marketing, that is the single strongest item on the file.
-The CIS and Central Asia connector depth and the Baku support office are the supporting differentiator — a real footprint Western-headquartered orchestrators do not have.
+For a procurement team that weighs vendor longevity over fresh marketing, that is the strongest item on the file.
+The CIS and Central Asia connector depth and the Baku support office are the supporting differentiator, a real footprint Western-headquartered orchestrators do not have.

 Key Limitation